Rabies: Signs and symptoms

-The period between infection and the first symptoms (incubation period) is typically 1–3 months in humans.
+The period between infection and the first symptoms (incubation period) is typically one to three months in humans.
 This period may be as short as four days or longer than six years, depending on the location and severity of the wound and the amount of virus introduced.
-Initial symptoms of rabies are often nonspecific such as fever and headache.
+Initial symptoms of rabies are often nonspecific, such as fever and headache.
 As rabies progresses and causes inflammation of the brain and meninges, symptoms can include slight or partial paralysis, anxiety, insomnia, confusion, agitation, abnormal behavior, paranoia, terror, and hallucinations.
 The person may also have fear of water.

-The symptoms eventually progress to delirium, and coma.
-Death usually occurs 2 to 10 days after first symptoms.
+The symptoms eventually progress to delirium and coma.
+Death usually occurs two to ten days after first symptoms.
 Survival is almost unknown once symptoms have presented, even with intensive care.

 Rabies has also occasionally been referred to as hydrophobia ("fear of water") throughout its history.
 It refers to a set of symptoms in the later stages of an infection in which the person has difficulty swallowing, shows panic when presented with liquids to drink, and cannot quench their thirst.
-Any mammal infected with the virus may demonstrate hydrophobia.
 Saliva production is greatly increased, and attempts to drink, or even the intention or suggestion of drinking, may cause excruciatingly painful spasms of the muscles in the throat and larynx.
 Since the infected individual cannot swallow saliva and water, the virus has a much higher chance of being transmitted, because it multiplies and accumulates in the salivary glands and is transmitted through biting.

 Hydrophobia is commonly associated with furious rabies, which affects 80% of rabies-infected people.
-This form of rabies is notorious for causing irrational aggression in the host, which aids in the spreading of the virus through animal bites.
+This form of rabies causes irrational aggression in the host, which aids in the spreading of the virus through animal bites; a "foaming at the mouth" effect, caused by the accumulation of saliva, is also commonly associated with rabies in the public perception and in popular culture.
 The remaining 20% may experience a paralytic form of rabies that is marked by muscle weakness, loss of sensation, and paralysis; this form of rabies does not usually cause fear of water.